MOVEMENT meets INSTInCT

-A health and motivational coach, injury rehab therapist, massage specialist and personal trainer, Steve combines his professional expertise with his own experiences.
-Caught up in addiction and destructive behaviour patterns himself, his experiences include loosing his possessions and home.
-Steve uses fitness, meditation and mindfulness to help positive recovery, encouraging people to embrace the past in order to heal.
+As a health and motivational coach, injury rehab therapist, massage specialist and personal trainer, Steve combines professional expertise with his own experiences.
+Caught up in addiction and destructive behaviour patterns himself, Steve’s experiences include losing all of his worldly possessions, and home.
+He uses holistic fitness, meditation and mindfulness to help aid recovery, encouraging people to embrace the past in order to heal.

-His training and workouts draw on his own journey, helping those who have lost their path just as he had.
+Steve’s training methods draw on his own journey in order to help those who have lost their way, just as he had.

 Coming at social enterprise via world travel, political science and rural community development, Carl brings a passion for the unexpected to Primal Roots.
 As an ultra-runner and qualified Coach In Running Fitness with British Athletics he uses running as a metaphor for life at Primal Roots; believing we are all able to draw on untapped reservoirs of potential when we realise that not all pain is significant.